LauryssenNick/design-system-poc/tokens/doc/tokens.md

 There are three levels of tokens that we use in our Hexagon design system.

-1. Base tokens
+1. Core tokens
-2. Alias tokens
+2. Semantic tokens
 3. Component tokens

 ### Core Tokens